Leveraging Lefthook to enforce commit guidelines at exile.watch

 Focusing on architecture from the start may bring some pain and frustration, but as time flies, a well-set architecture will save you far more headaches and money.

-One of the key rules and architectural aspects are git hooks.
+One of the key rules and architectural aspects are .

 There are two groups of these hooks: client-side and server-side.